A Cancer Survivor's Journey to Find Peace on a Bike

 The parking lot at the hospital was crowded.
 I saw one empty space up front for handicapped parking.
 I took it.
 I had a handicapped parking placard still in effect from my knee replacement surgery and on this day I needed to be close.
 I was still in a fog and forgot to hang the placard but wasn’t ticketed.

 I was wearing cycling shoes.
 My cycling jersey was ripped.
-They asked me if I had been biking.
+A nurse asked me if I had been biking.
 And that was sort of the highlight of the exam.
 They cleaned my leg wounds (mostly) and X-rayed my shoulder (negative).
 The nurse told me she was going to take my blood pressure again.
-I said to her “again, but you haven’t taken it yet.”
+I said to her “Again, but you haven’t taken it yet.”
 She responded, “Don’t you remember?
 I took it when you first came in here about 30 minutes ago.”

 Have I been biking?